 While visiting my sister in Florida, I was inspired by her latest decor idea.
 She was going to make oil lanterns with stemless wine glasses, oil lamp inserts, and tiny shells for her balcony.
 I loved this idea, so when I got home, I set out to create a similar inexpensive patio oil lantern, that would be perfect for any outdoor seating area.

 This is what the glass insert looks like.
 You can get three of them at Amazon from the link above.
 I also bought the lamp oil there, but you may be able to find that locally.
-The glass inserts measure approximately 4-1/4″L x 5/8″W.
+The glass inserts measure approximately 4-1/4"L x 5/8"W.

-The wick lifts out so you can pure the oil into the tube.
+The wick lifts out so you can pour the oil into the tube.
 Though I liked the idea of stemless wine glasses, the ones I had were too big for the inserts, so I went to the dollar store and found these perfect glass votive holders.

 To create the lantern, all you need to do is nestle the insert within the filler.
 I also picked up a few bags of colored gems at the dollar store.
 Each holder used about 2 bags of gems.
 These particular bags were marked 14 oz each.
 I have linked gems and shells to Amazon, in case you don't have access to a dollar store and want to order some online.

-Per the manufacturers suggestion, make sure to cut the wick as short as possible before lighting.
-Otherwise you will have a really high flame.
+Per the manufacturer's suggestion, make sure to cut the wick as short as possible before lighting.
+Otherwise, you will have a really high flame.

 The lanterns turned out great.
 The only downfall is that they don't hold a lot of oil, and will only burn for 1.5 hours.
 Still, you can refill them, and I think they are really nice, especially considering how inexpensive they are to make.